Clothes Dryer Safety

 - Have gas dryers maintained regularly to ensure that the gas line, connections, and burner are in good condition and operating efficiently.

-- Gas dryers can create a CO hazard.
+- Gas dryers can create a carbon monoxide hazard.
 Proper ventilation and efficient burner operation are essential.

 Always remember - if an emergency should occur dial 9-1-1 as soon as you have safely removed yourself from the situation.